-Who doesn't love the satisfaction of standing in a freshly spring-cleaned and organized home?
-The squeaky-clean smell, the shining surfaces, and the meticulously organized drawers are all too satisfying to our type-A tendencies.
-What we don't love is finding the motivation for a deep spring-clean and gearing up for the task.
-While regular weekly cleanings are second nature, the notion of spring-cleaning is daunting just in name—visions of scraping gutters and scrubbing walls are enough to send us into a downward spiral of laziness.
+Who doesn't love the satisfaction of standing in a freshly spring-cleaned home?
+The squeaky-clean smell, the shining surfaces, and the meticulously organized drawers are all so satisfying for our type-A tendencies.
+What we don't love is finding the time and motivation for a deep-clean and gearing up for the task.
+While weekly cleanings are second nature, the notion of spring-cleaning can be daunting: Visions of scraping gutters and scrubbing walls are enough to send us into a downward spiral of laziness.

 But here's the trick: Spring-cleaning doesn't have to be exhaustive.
-To get insight into how we can actually tackle a deep clean without sacrificing our brunch plans, we tapped home stagers, stylists, professional cleaners, and organizers to share their best spring-cleaning tips that are also quick and easy.
-Skip your regular chores this weekend, and tackle these instead—you'll have a sparkling house in no time.
+For some insight into how we can actually tackle a deep-clean without sacrificing our brunch plans, we tapped home stagers, stylists, professional cleaners, and organizers to share their quick and easy spring-cleaning tips.
+So, skip your regular chores this weekend, and tackle these instead—you'll have a sparkling home in no time.

 Make It a Family Affair

-Use an app like BusyKid, an online chore chart where children can earn, save, share, spend, and invest real money wisely.
-"No one said chores had to be boring; make a game and trigger the competitive side of your kids," says Gregg Murset, CEO of BusyKid.
+Use an app like BusyKid, an online chore chart that children use to earn, save, share, spend, and invest real money wisely.
+"No one said chores had to be boring; make a game, and trigger the competitive side of your kids," says Gregg Murset, CEO of BusyKid.
 "Since younger children cannot help as much with cleaning, put them in charge of quality control with a pair of white gloves and a magnifying glass."